Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 a.)
 Build Release_Delay_Sign build using VS 2015 IDE

 b.)
 Go to csharp\device\nuget folder in Windows PowerShell command prompt and run ./make_nuget_package.ps1 command.
-This will result isn Microsoft.Azure.Devices.Client NuGet Package in \csharp\device\NuGet folder.You can  add this package locally in your build system by going though NuGet Package Manager.
+This will result is Microsoft.Azure.Devices.Client NuGet Package in \csharp\device\NuGet folder.You can then add this package locally in your build system by going though NuGet Package Manager.

 <a name="samplecode"/>